-To sum up: Before using a professional title, most organizations require practitioners to have credentials.
+To sum up: In most organizations, professionals must have credentials before using a professional title.
 Likewise, education earned in a specific certificate program may also be essential.
-It's all about what your employer wants - sometimes they won't care about a college degree but demand a specific certified area or practical skills.
+It's all about what your employer wants – sometimes they won't care about a college degree but demand a specific certified area or practical skills.

 You should display a Bachelor of Science (BS) or Master of Education (MEd) degree before a credential as they’re more prestigious.
 It's also crucial that you don't display an acronym signifying completion of an educational program unless it’s an accredited degree.